macroxue/2048-ai/README.md

 ./2048 -d <depth> -i <games> 2001
 ```
 The AI is considerably stronger and faster than the previous best at [2], which
-reported 69% rate of reaching the 32768 tile but not the 65536 tile.
+reported 69% rate of reaching the 32768 tile but never the 65536 tile.

 ## System requirements